Dom1L/GDSC23/README.md

 6. Run the necessary notebooks including 04_run_training.

 ## Pretrained vs Trained Model
-Decide if you want to use a pretrained model, or train the model from scratch.
+Decide if you want to fine-tune a pretrained model, or train a model from scratch.
 This and other hyperparameters can be set in the 04_run_training notebook.

 ## Making Classifications
 Running the 04_run_training notebook creates sub-folders for each training run, containing model checkpoints, hyperparamter savefiles, events.out.tfevents for logging, two prediction csv and other useful files.
 Refer to the notebooks README.